Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 // TODO:
   - Replace diagram below with our own based on feedback
   - Figure out how to convey without aaS terms first, to simplfy aspects into a biggest picture view
-  - Add benefits, drawbacks to each?
+  - Add adiitonal seections: benefits, drawbacks to each?
+Relevant priority initaitives, Landscape, deciders, summary, why/problems addressing, pain points, use cases, alternatives, questions to ask, when will customers ask for them, success stories & key differentiators, getting started, additional resources

 Generally, **as-a-service** terms like the ones below describe an application, service, or piece of infrastrucure designed to run on cloud architecture.
 As the diagram shows, each builds on each other.